-Flat Roof Repair, Replacement and Installation in Houston, Pasadena & Nearby Areas
+Flat Roof Repair, Replacement and Installation in Houston, Lincoln & Nearby Areas

 Heat fusion.
 The challenge of sealing seams in flat roofing materials is sometimes met with the flame from a heat gun.